On plus-one generated conic-line arrangements with simple singularities: Plus-one generated arrangements with certain singularities

 where $r \in \mathbb{C} \setminus \{0,\pm 1, \pm \iota\}$.
 Let us take $r=2$ and denote by $Q(x,y,z)$ the defining equation of our arrangement $\mathcal{C}$.
 We have $\tau(\mathcal{C})=35$, since $t_{2}=11$ and $n_{2}=2$.
 Using \verb}Singular} we can check that $(d_{1},d_{2},d_{3}) = (4,4,5)$, which tells us that $\mathcal{C}$ is plus-one generated. \end{itemize} This completes the proof. \end{proof}

 If we allow to have arrangements of conics and lines, then we can find more examples of plus-one generated arrangements.
-Let us start with the case when we have only double intersection points. \begin{proposition} Let $\mathcal{CL} \subset \mathbb{P}^{2}_{\mathbb{C}}$ with $k\geq 1$ conics and $d\geq 1$.
+Let us start with the case when we have only double intersection points. \begin{proposition} Let $\mathcal{CL} \subset \mathbb{P}^{2}_{\mathbb{C}}$ be an arrangement consisting of $k\geq 1$ conics and $d\geq 1$ lines.
 Assume that $\mathcal{CL}$ has only $n_{2}$ double intersection points and is plus-one generated with $d_{3} > d_{2}$.
 Then $(k,d;n_{2})=(1,2;5)$.
 In other words, we have exactly one weak combinatorics for conic-line arrangements with only double intersection points that leads to a plus-one generated arrangement. \end{proposition} \begin{proof} Denote by $m=2k+d$ the degree of the arrangement.
-Since $\mathcal{CL}$ is plus-one generated with the exponents $(d_{1},d_{2})$ and level $d_{3}$ such that $d_{3}>d_{2}$, $d_{1}\leq d_{2}\leq d_{3}$, and $d_{1}+d_{2} = m$, then by \cite[Theorem 2.1]{DimcaSernesi} one has
+Since $\mathcal{CL}$ is plus-one generated with the exponents $(d_{1},d_{2},d_{3})$ such that $d_{1}\leq d_{2} < d_{3}$, and $d_{1}+d_{2} = m$, then by \cite[Theorem 2.1]{DimcaSernesi} one has

 and this follows from the fact that the log-canonical threshold for nodes is equal to $1$.
 This implies that $3 \leq m\leq 4$.
 If $m=3$, then we have $k=1$ and $d=1$, and an easy inspection shows us that the only possible case is to have $n_{2}=2$.
 However, such an arrangement is nearly-free, i.e., $d_{3}=d_{2}$, so we exclude this case.
 Let us pass to the case when $m=4$.
 It means that we have $k=1$ and $d=2$.
 Using the B\'ezout theorem, we must have exactly five nodes.
 Now we are going to give a geometric realization of the weak combinatorics $(k,d;n_{2}) = (1,2;5)$.
-Let us consider the arrangement $\mathcal{C}$ defined by the following polynomial:
+Let us consider arrangement $\mathcal{C}$ defined by the following polynomial:

 We have exactly $n_{2}=5$ nodes, and using \verb}SINGULAR} we can check that so $\mathcal{C}$ is plus-one generated. \end{proof} Now we pass to arrangements of $k\geq 1$ conics and $d\geq 1$ lines such that these admit $n_{2}$ nodes, $t_{2}$ tacnodes, and $n_{3}$ ordinary triple points.
-We will need the following general result. \begin{proposition} Let $C \, : f = 0$ be a $3$-syzygy curve of degree $m$ admitting only nodes, tacnodes, and ordinary triple points.
+We will need the following general result. \begin{proposition} Let $C \, : f = 0$ be a plus-one generated curve of degree $m$ admitting only nodes, tacnodes, and ordinary triple points as singularities.
 Then